LarsSelbekk/giftless-docker-compose/README.md

     locksverify = false
 ```

+When pulling, you can leave both username and password blank, as anonymous reading is allowed.
+This might be a security issue on private repositories.
 On first push, you will be required to input credentials, which will be username "\_jwt" with the token as password.
+Afterwards, git credential manager should remember the credentials.